- About ACTFL

-- Arab Academy Scholarship: Arab Academy offers online scholarships for 3 ACTFL members with 3 months of access to the online Arabic program in addition to 1 weekly one on one speaking class.
-In addition, Arab Academy offers onsite scholarships for 2 ACTFL members for 8 weeks of Arab language in its center in Cairo.
+- Arab Academy Scholarship: Three (3) online scholarships for 3 months of access to the online Arabic program in addition to 1 weekly one-on-one speaking class.
+One (1) onsite scholarships for 4 weeks of Arab language in its center in Cairo.

-- France Langue French Teacher Refresher Course Scholarship: Two-week scholarship for a French as a foreign language teacher refresher course at France Langue Nice.
+- France Langue French Teacher Refresher Course Scholarship: One (1) two-week scholarship for a French as a foreign language teacher refresher course at France Langue Nice.

-- The Cemanahuac Educational Community Scholarship: Two (2) weeks of Spanish language study in Cuernavaca, Mexico.
-The scholarship includes registration and tuition for two-weeks, housing, meals and one field study trip.
+- The Cemanahuac Educational Community Scholarship: One (1) scholarship for two weeks of Spanish language study in Cuernavaca, Mexico.

 - IMAC Spanish Language Programs Scholarship: Two (2) scholarships for two (2) weeks of Spanish language study in Guadalajara, Mexico.

-- COINED Scholarship: Two scholarships for two different ACTFL members who are Spanish teachers for two weeks (2) of Spanish language course each, to be taken during 2014 in Santiago de Chile, Chile!
+- COINED Scholarship: Two (2) scholarships for Spanish teachers for two weeks of Spanish language course each, in Santiago de Chile, Chile.